Memorials in Canada to Nazis and Nazi collaborators: Langsdorff Drive & Graf Spee Crescent

-The town of Ajax, Ontario is named for the HMS Ajax, which fought in the Battle of the River Plate in the Second World War.
-In the municipality, one of the streets was named Langsdorff Drive in honour of Hans Langsdorff, a battleship captain who commanded Nazi Germany forces in the battle.
+The town of Ajax, Ontario is named for HMS Ajax, which fought in the Battle of the River Plate in the Second World War.
+In the municipality, one of the streets was named Langsdorff Drive in honour of Hans Langsdorff, a battleship captain who commanded German forces in the battle.
 The naming was supported by the River Plate Veterans Association.
 The street received a naming ceremony, with Langsdorff's daughter and son-in-law in attendance.